-3.1 Upon acceptance of a quotation all Buyers shall pay to the Seller, by way of deposit, 50% of the Price.
+3.1 Upon acceptance of a quotation all Buyers shall pay to the Seller, by way of deposit, 50% of the Price regardless of whether the quote is for goods and services or just services, ie labour supplied.
 Should the Buyer fail to pay such deposit within an agreed time the Seller shall (without prejudice to any other rights the Seller may have) be entitled to rescind the Contract with immediate effect.

 3.2 Unless otherwise agreed Payment of the balance of the Price for free standing furniture shall be due not less than 5 days prior to collection or delivery.
 The Buyers may inspect the Goods during this period.
 For fitted furniture or joinery items a further 25% of the price is payable upon the completion of the construction phase of the project in the workshop and the remaining balance is payable within 3 days upon completion of the installation.

 3.3 Payment on the due date shall be regarded as a fundamental term of the contract and failure by the Buyer to comply therewith shall entitle the Seller to treat the contract as suspended by the Buyer

 3.4 Any stage payments for work to the Seller from the Buyers agreed in a quotation other than those detailed in (3.2) must be made in accordance with any such quotation and at the agreed times.
 Failure by the Buyer to comply therewith shall entitle the Seller to treat the contract as suspended by the Buyer.

 3.5 Fitted furniture that is delivered to the Buyer in stages or in individual units that nonetheless constitute parts of a larger project shall be paid for under the general terms of clause 3.2 or mutually agreed alternate conditions.

 4. Delivery of Goods and Dates